bbr3046/python-EC2-docker-example/README.md

 > git push origin main

 Authenticate if prompted:
  .
-If you set up an SSH key, the push will authenticate automatically.
+If you set up an SSH key, the push will authenticate automatically.<br>
  .
 If you’re using HTTPS, enter your GitHub username and token.

 ###Additional Notes: